smeshkov/gomock/README.md

         "read": {
           "json": {
             "name": "note",
-            "keyParam": "noteID", // path to a key inside the incoming request path from the client ("noteID" param in this case)
+            "keyParam": "noteID", // path to an entity's key inside the incoming request path from the client ("noteID" param in this case)
           }
         }
       }